jin-gizmo/docma/doc/user-guide/08-fonts.md

 3. Loaded at run-time during template rendering using standard HTML / CSS features for remote font access.

+!!! tip
-> Option 3 is strongly deprecated for performance reasons.
+    Option 3 is strongly deprecated for performance reasons.

 ## Fonts Included in the Template Source